 Research at the University of Pretoria in the field of Vehicle Dynamics and Mobility began in the 1970’s and gained new momentum in the past decade, up to the establishment of the Vehicle Dynamics Group (VDG) as a formal research group in the Department of Mechanical and Aeronautical Engineering during 2011.

 Vehicle dynamics and mobility is of general importance to the people of South Africa as vehicles of different kinds remain the main mode of transport for the majority of ordinary people and local industries.
-The group’s focus is multi-facetted and exposes scholars and students to vehicle dynamics and mobility, promotes the study and understanding of vehicle dynamics and mobility through student designs and projects in the final year mechanical engineering curriculum, promotes the study, understanding and application of vehicle dynamics and mobility nationally and internationally through the South African version of the Baja SAE® competition in collaboration with local industry, encourages research activities through post graduate studies at Masters, Doctoral and Post-Doctoral levels and facilitates national and international collaboration with other institutions.
-The VDG has strong collaborative links with industry and academia on local, national and international level.
+The group’s focus is multi-faceted and exposes scholars and students to vehicle dynamics and mobility, promotes the study and understanding of vehicle dynamics and mobility through student designs and projects in the final year mechanical engineering curriculum, promotes the study, understanding and application of vehicle dynamics and mobility nationally and internationally through the South African version of the Baja SAE® competition in collaboration with local industry, encourages research activities through postgraduate studies at Masters, Doctoral and Post-Doctoral levels.
+VDG also facilitates national and international collaboration with other institutions and has strong collaborative links with industry and academia on local, national and international levels.

 The objective of our research work is the improvement of vehicle safety, occupant safety, comfort, reliability and efficiency.
 This is achieved by applying the fundamental principles of science and engineering.
 Extensive use is made of experimental, analytical and computational tools and techniques to achieve a deep fundamental understanding of vehicle dynamics.
 Large emphasis is placed on the realisation of new technologies and the demonstration thereof.